hoangduytran/blender-manual/manual/troubleshooting/startup.rst

    it is likely that an error will occur, and this message will not appear.

 ``Read prefs: {DIR}/userpref.blend``
-   The user preferences use this path.
+   The preferences use this path.